isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 ## Reasoning over `≤`

 Let's quickly prove a non-trivial fact about the natural numbers, namely that $n
-\le n + 1$.
+\le 1 + n$.
 You should be able to do this sort of thing in your sleep by now:

 ```agda
 n≤1+n : (n : ℕ) → n ≤ 1 + n